JKTech-COI/Jarvis-Server/README.md

 supported versions of Elasticsearch (6.8.9+, 7.8+) used with recent versions of the JDK (JDK9+) **are not susceptible to either remote code execution or information leakage** due to Elasticsearch’s usage of the Java Security Manager.

-**As the latest version of ClearML Server uses Elasticsearch 7.10+ with JDK15, it is not affected by these vulnerabilities.**
+**As the latest version of JARVIS Server uses Elasticsearch 7.10+ with JDK15, it is not affected by these vulnerabilities.**

 As a precaution, we've upgraded the ES version to 7.16.2 and added the mitigation recommended by ElasticSearch to our latest [docker-compose.yml](https://github.com/allegroai/clearml-server/blob/cfccbe05c158b75e520581f86e9668291da5c70a/docker/docker-compose.yml#L42) file.

-While previous Elasticsearch versions (5.6.11+, 6.4.0+ and 7.0.0+) used by older ClearML Server versions are only susceptible to the information leakage vulnerability
+While previous Elasticsearch versions (5.6.11+, 6.4.0+ and 7.0.0+) used by older JARVIS Server versions are only susceptible to the information leakage vulnerability
-(which in any case **does not permit access to data within the Elasticsearch cluster**), we still recommend upgrading to the latest version of ClearML Server.
+(which in any case **does not permit access to data within the Elasticsearch cluster**), we still recommend upgrading to the latest version of JARVIS Server.
 Alternatively, you can apply the mitigation as implemented in our latest
 [docker-compose.yml](https://github.com/allegroai/clearml-server/blob/cfccbe05c158b75e520581f86e9668291da5c70a/docker/docker-compose.yml#L42) file.

 **Update 15 December**: A further vulnerability (CVE-2021-45046) was disclosed on December 14th.
-ElasticSearch's guidance for Elasticsearch remains unchanged by this new vulnerability, thus **not affecting ClearML Server**.
+ElasticSearch's guidance for Elasticsearch remains unchanged by this new vulnerability, thus **not affecting JARVIS Server**.

 **Update 22 December**: To keep with ElasticSearch's recommendations, we've upgraded the ES version to the newly released 7.16.2

 ---

-## ClearML Server
+## JARVIS Server
 #### *Formerly known as Trains Server*

-The **ClearML Server** is the backend service infrastructure for [ClearML](https://github.com/allegroai/clearml).
+The **JARVIS Server** is the backend service infrastructure for [JARVIS](https://github.com/allegroai/clearml).
 It allows multiple users to collaborate and manage their experiments.
-**ClearML** offers a [free hosted service](https://app.clear.ml/), which is maintained by **ClearML** and open to anyone.
+**JARVIS** offers a [free hosted service](https://app.clear.ml/), which is maintained by **JARVIS** and open to anyone.
-In order to host your own server, you will need to launch the **ClearML Server** and point **ClearML** to it.
+In order to host your own server, you will need to launch the **JARVIS Server** and point **JARVIS** to it.

-The **ClearML Server** contains the following components:
+The **JARVIS Server** contains the following components:

-* The **ClearML** Web-App, a single-page UI for experiment management and browsing
+* The **JARVIS** Web-App, a single-page UI for experiment management and browsing
 * RESTful API for:
     * Documenting and logging experiment information, statistics and results
     * Querying experiments history, logs and results
 * Locally-hosted file server for storing images and models making them easily accessible using the Web-App

-You can quickly [deploy](#launching-the-clearml-server)  your **ClearML Server** using Docker, AWS EC2 AMI, or Kubernetes.
+You can quickly [deploy](#launching-the-clearml-server)  your **JARVIS Server** using Docker, AWS EC2 AMI, or Kubernetes.

 ## System design

 ![Alt Text](docs/ClearML_Server_Diagram.png)

-The **ClearML Server** has two supported configurations:
+The **JARVIS Server** has two supported configurations:
 - Single IP (domain) with the following open ports
     - Web application on port 8080
     - API service on port 8008